 The CCPC and protected disclosures

-The Competition and Consumer Protection Commission (CCPC) is prescribed by Statutory Instrument No 339 of 2014 – Protected Disclosures Act 2014 (Section 7(2)) Order 2014 to receive protected disclosures under the Protected Disclosures Act 2014 (the “2014 Act”) from external workers that are not CCPC workers.
+The Competition and Consumer Protection Commission (CCPC) is prescribed by Statutory Instrument No. 367 of 2020 – Protected Disclosures Act 2014 (Disclosure to Prescribed Persons) Order 2020 to receive protected disclosures under the Protected Disclosures Act 2014 (the “2014 Act”) from external workers that are not CCPC workers.

 What is a protected disclosure?